-XY Carinae is a white to yellow pulsating star that can be located in the constellation of Carina.
 HIP53945 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD308149.
-XY Carinae has alternative name(s), XY_Car.

 XY Carinae has a spectral type of G5.
-This means the star is a white to yellow star.
+This means the star is a white to yellow variable star.
 The star has a B-V Colour Index of 1.18 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,605 Kelvin.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.62 which gave the calculated distance to XY Carinae as -5260.70 light years away from Earth or -1612.90 parsecs.
 It would take a spaceship travelling at the speed of light, -5260.70 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.

 The star is a pulsating Delta Cepheid variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-XY Carinae brightness ranges from a magnitude of 10.000 to a magnitude of 9.000 over its variable period.
+XY Carinae brightness ranges from a magnitude of 9.868 to a magnitude of 9.008 over its variable period.
 The smaller the magnitude, the brighter the star.
-Its variable/pulsating period lasts for 12.0 days (variability).
+Its variable/pulsating period lasts for 12.4 days (variability).

 |Right Ascension (R.A.)||11h 02m 16.07|